Utappia/uCareSystem/README.md

 ## Sponsors of the previous development cycle (v24.09)

 With version 24.06 of uCareSystem, I added a section to acknowledge the people who supported the development of the previous cycle.
-This addition was warmly received by the community, and I can't express enough gratitude to those who donated during the previous (v24.11) development cycle:
+This addition was warmly received by the community, and I can't express enough gratitude to those who donated during the previous (v24.12) development cycle:

 - P. Loughman (Thanks for your continued support)
 - D. Emge (Thanks for your continued support)
+- W. Schreinemachers (Thanks for your continued support)
+- W. Schwartz
+- O. Majila
+- N. Karanikolas
+- C. Alfaro
-- K. A. Gkountras (Jemadux)
+- K. Leymann
-- B. Breitfeld
-- S. McClatchie
+- M. Spinello
-- J. A. Villareal
-- D. E. Swarthout
+- D. Luchini

 ## Description: